Arkiona/Rambo/README.md

 Rambo HTTP CLI Brute-forcer

-Simple Ruby based HTTP brute-forcer supporting custom name and password parameters and up to two custom fields.
+Simple Ruby based HTTP brute-forcer supporting custom name and password parameter.
+Also allows up to two custom fields.
 Doesn't support GET as there as logins rarely use GET.

 -u allows you to set the custom username parameter.
 You can find this by capturing the login request in burp or similar tool -p allows you to set the custom password parameter.
 You can find this by capturing the login request in burp or similar tool